Skip to main content

 Nestled between the Pacific Ocean and the Caribbean Sea, Costa Rica is a country of endless natural beauty and ecological significance with tropical dry forests, rainforests, volcanic mountain ranges, national parks and white-sand beaches.

-Costa Rica is a world leader in sustainability and conservation, which is why we’ve teamed up with local communities and Costa Rica Tourism, supporting its continued transformational environmental work.
+Costa Rica is a world leader in sustainability and conservation, which is why we've teamed up with local communities and Costa Rica Tourism, supporting its continued environmental regeneration.

 Costa Rica Tourism partnership